Vhuynh25/CPSC449-project4/README.md

     - **/registry/{servicename}** -- returns all instances of servicename
     - **/registry/{servicename} POST** -- registers an instance of servicename.
 The url is provided in the format: text="url"

+6) async_post.py
+7) validate_like.py
+8) validate_poll.py
+    - consume jobs from "polls" watchlist, validate if poll url is legit, sends "Invalid Message" email to the user who posted if poll does not exist

 You can also create a post as a certain user by running these commands in a new command line:
 ```
 # examples for creating post